R-e-v-a-n-t-h/CookingApp/README.md

 # Lazzez
-## Only dataset processing and ML model development is here
+## Only dataset processing and, model development and images of finished software are here
 ## Switch to master branch For The React and FastAPI application code